TeeraThew/CS50_Final_Project/README.md

 # SimpleMoney

-**This is my final project for the course [CS50x Introduction to Computer Science](https://cs50.harvard.edu/x/2023) (by David J. Malan) in 2023.**
+**This is my final project for the online course [CS50x Introduction to Computer Science](https://cs50.harvard.edu/x/2023) (by David J. Malan) in 2023.**

 ## Overview
-- This project is web application named "SimpleMoney".
+- This project is a web application named "SimpleMoney".
 - It is written using HTML, CSS, JavaScript, Python, SQLite, and Flask
 - The main feature of this application is to track users' incomes and expenses.